Teamspeak keybinds stop working while fullscreen focus is on game with ACE2 mod enabled

 Many players now experience this.
 The current fix is to launch outside applications with "Run as administrator" permissions in Windows 7.
 Then, keybinds for the outside applications are not "swallowed" by Arma2/ACE.

-Updated by tcp about 5 years ago
+Updated by tcp over 7 years ago

 Not to say that ACE isn't aggravating the problem (although it seems unlikely), but this is a known issue for voice chat programs in many games not just ArmA2.
 Many people disable UAC to get rid of the problem.

-Updated by Sickboy about 5 years ago
+Updated by Sickboy over 7 years ago

 It should be unrelated to ACE.
 If it is related to anything it is related to the Six Updater Suite, and the fact that this software runs in Administrator Mode, and thus when running the game (through the updater) you run it also on Administrator Mode.